ccxt/ccxt/wiki/Manual.md

     - `DDoSProtection`: This exception is thrown whenever Cloudflare or Incapsula rate limiter restrictions are enforced per user or region/location.
 The ccxt library does a case-insensitive search in the response received from the exchange for one of the following keywords:
       - `cloudflare`
       - `incapsula`
     - `RequestTimeout`: The name literally says it all.
 This exception is raised when connection with the exchange fails or data is not fully received in a specified amount of time.
 This is controlled by the `timeout` option.
+When you receive this exception you actually don't know if it's request or response part failed (i.e. it might have been accepted by the server).
+Thus it's advised to handle this exception in the following manner:
+      - for read-only requests: retry
+      - for `cancelOrder (id, symbol)` request: retry.
+If you order has been cancelled on the first try you'll get `OrderNotFound` exception this time.
+      - for `createOrder ()` requests: refresh state with `fetchOpenOrders` to check if you order has been created.
     - `ExchangeNotAvailable`: The ccxt library throws this error if it detects any of the following keywords in response:
       - `offline`
       - `unavailable`